redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 ### Changes to facet-generate

-One addition.
-The `EmitterPlugin` trait gains a hook for **module companion files**: files a plugin wants written into the module's own directory — `Sources/<Module>/`, the Kotlin package directory, the C# namespace directory — with the module's header prepended by the installer.
+None.
+The hook this design leans on already exists: `EmitterPlugin` has **module companion files**, files a plugin wants written into the module's own directory — `Sources/<Module>/`, the Kotlin package directory, the C# namespace directory — with the module's header prepended.
 Unlike `runtime_files`, which the installers skip when the serde runtime comes from an external package, companion files are written whenever the module itself is.
-They are the right home for shipped sources in Swift, Kotlin and C#, where one file per capability is what a reader expects to find.
+It was added for the generated `Core`'s BoltFFI bridge, whose `FfiBridge` is emitted through it, and it is the right home for shipped sources in Swift, Kotlin and C# too, where one file per capability is what a reader expects to find.
 TypeScript's single-file modules do not need it.

 Everything else uses hooks that exist: `after_type` for the wiring, as the handler and `Core` plugins do, and `manifest_dependencies` for the rare